rmt-07-glasgow-fox/ecommerce-server/README.md

   * **Code:** 400 Bad Request <br />
       **Content:** `{
       "errors": [
-        "Price should be greater than zero",
+        "Price must be greater than zero",
-        "Stock should be greater than zero"
+        "Stock must be greater than zero"
       ]
       }
       `